Junhua-Liao/Light-ASD/README.md

 ### Citation

-Please cite our papers if you use this code or any of the models.
+Please cite our papers if you use this code or model.

 ```
 @inproceedings{liao2023light,